sylvaticus/BetaML.jl/docs/src/index.md

 ## Usage

-Documentation for most algorithms can be retrieved using the inline Julia help system (just press the question mark `?` and then, on the special help prompt `help?>`, type the function name).
+New to BetaML or even to Julia / Machine Learning altogether?
+[Start from the tutorial](@ref getting_started)!

-For a list of supported algorithms please look at the individual modules:
+Detailed documentation for most algorithms can be retrieved using the inline Julia help system (just press the question mark `?` and then, on the special help prompt `help?>`, type the function name) or on these pages under the section "Api (Reference Manual)" for the individual modules:

 - [**`BetaML.Perceptron`**](Perceptron.html): The Perceptron, Kernel Perceptron and Pegasos classification algorithms;
 - [**`BetaML.Trees`**](Trees.html): The Decision Trees and Random Forests algorithms for classification or regression (with missing values supported);
 - [**`BetaML.Nn`**](Nn.html): Implementation of Artificial Neural Networks;
 - [**`BetaML.Clustering``**](Clustering.html): Clustering algorithms (Kmeans, Mdedoids, EM/GMM) and missing imputation / collaborative filtering / recommandation systems using clusters;
 - [**`BetaML.Utils``**](Utils.html): Various utility functions (scale, one-hot, distances, kernels, pca, accuracy/error measures..).

 ### MLJ interface